mpavlou/samplesizedev/README.md

 The sample size calculated using simulation is n$sim=500 which corresponds to CS=0.9.
 In comparison, the sample size using previously proposed formulae is n$rvs=308.
 According to the findings in our paper the RvS overfitting formula  underestimates the sample size for high C-statistic.
 Thus, the expected calibration slope will be in fact lower than we had aim for this size.
-We can verify this using the second command of our package, 'expected_cs'.
+We can verify this using the second command of our package, 'expected_performance'.

 #### Calculation of expected model performance (CS, MAPE etc) for a given sample size and model characteristics